Cool-Hongsi/blog/src/content/post-1.md

 ---
-title: "Create Modern NavBar"
+title: "Modern NavBar"
 date: "2019-08-17"
 draft: false
-path: "/blog/create-modern-navbar"
+path: "/blog/modern-navbar"
 ---

-### This navbar provides some featues which are cover whole page and responsive design.
+### This navbar provides some features which are covering whole page and responsive design.

 ---